nodefluent/kafka-streams/README.md

 - [ ] delay
 - [x] multicast
 - A description of the operators can be found [here](docs/most-api.md)
+- Missing an operator?
+Feel free to open an issue :cop:

 ## Additional Operators